maharmstone/btrfs/README.md

 right-click btrfs.inf, and choose Install.
 The driver is signed, so should work out of the box on modern versions of Windows.

-If you using Windows 10 and have Secure Boot enabled, you may have to make a Registry change in order for the driver to be loaded - see [below](#secureboot).
+If you using Windows 10 or 11 and have Secure Boot enabled, you may have to make a Registry change in order for the driver to be loaded - see [below](#secureboot).
+It's easier though just to turn off Secure Boot in your BIOS, unless you have a particular need for it.
+Bear in mind that Windows 11 soft-requires Secure Boot to be installed, but will work fine afterwords with it turned off.

 WinBtrfs is also available on the following package managers: